Themeland91/THE-ADZ/README.md

-This URLS will direct users from settings to Download Pages | With help of OPEN LINK ACTION NOTE :-  Must take care that given Adz related URL is pasted in separate RAWS
+RAW URLS will direct users from settings to Download Pages | With help of OPEN LINK ACTION NOTE :-  Must take care that given Adz related URL is pasted in separate RAWS